 To add Turnitin originality checking to an AsULearn Assignment or Forum, just follow the steps below:

-- From the course page, click on the Turn editing on button (top right).
+- From the course page, click to turn Edit mode on (top right).

 - Add either an "Assignment" or a "Forum" activity to your course.